hmrc/binding-tariff-filestore/README.md

 #### Starting the application:

-Launch dependencies using `sm --start DIGITAL_TARIFF_DEPS -r`.
+Launch dependencies using `sm2 --start DIGITAL_TARIFFS_DEPS`.

-Use `sbt run` to boot the app or run it with Service Manager using `sm --start BINDING_TARIFF_FILESTORE -r`.
+Use `sbt run` to boot the app or run it with Service Manager 2 using `sm2 --start BINDING_TARIFF_FILESTORE`.

 This application runs on port 9583.

-You can also run the `DIGITAL_TARIFFS` profile using `sm --start DIGITAL_TARIFFS -r` and then stop the Service Manager instance of this service using `sm --stop BINDING_TARIFF_FILESTORE` before running with sbt.
+You can also run the `DIGITAL_TARIFFS` profile using `sm2 --start DIGITAL_TARIFFS` and then stop the Service Manager 2 instance of this service using `sm2 --stop BINDING_TARIFF_FILESTORE` before running with sbt.

 ### Testing